 (300 feet east of Stinky's Fish Camp)

 Staying in Dune Allen, Gulf Place, Blue Mountain, or west 30A?
-This is usually your closest public night.
+This is usually your closest Wednesday public night.
+Start is 8:15 PM, length is 60 minutes, and the usual meeting area is near Dune Allen Beach Access east of Stinky's.

 Map screenshot for Dune Allen Beach Access at 5755 W County Hwy 30A Open in Maps Reserve Dune Allen Glow Necklaces